peteryushunli/Drake-Music-Clustering/README.md

 * Contains many similar features from Atlanta rappers like Future, 2Chainz, Quavo and Young Thug

 ## Cluster 4: "In My Feelings"
-*I'm just saying you can do better, tell me have you heard that lately?*
 ![Cluster List](https://github.com/yushunli2013/yushunli2013.github.io/blob/master/images/Project%20Images/Drake%20Clustering/cluster%204%20list.png)

 This cluster of songs best exemplify his signature style of moody R&B mixed with emotional rapping on top of muddy low-end bass drums.
 A popular style that's influenced newer artists like Bryson Tiller, Amir Obe, 6lack and more.